ioannidisa/computer-forensics-project/README.md

 # VERITAS
 Windows YARA and Process Script

-Scripts by: Alexandra Ioannidis, Jathan Anandham
+Script by: Alexandra Ioannidis and Jathan Anandham

 # Functionality